savonet/book/streaming.md

   associated resources can be freed (typically, we remove temporary files).
 - `request.id` returns the RID of the request.
-- `request.status` returns the current status of a request (idle, resolving, ready, playing or destroyed) and `request.ready` indicates whether a request is ready to play.
+- `request.status` returns the current status of a request (idle, resolving, ready, playing or destroyed) and `request.resolved` indicates whether a request is ready to play.
 - `request.uri` returns the initial URI which was used to create the request and `request.filename` returns the file to which the request resolved.